Robinlovelace/photomapr/README.md

   - [`sf`](https://github.com/r-spatial/sf) for providing a class system for spatial data

-Thanks to the developers of these packages, and to anyone helping make open source software a joy to use.
+Thanks to the developers of these packages, and to everyone making and using open source software.
 Without you this project would be impossible.

 ## Next steps

-  - Show how to create interactive maps
+  - Clicking on photos in photomap opens photo
   - Auto-generation of photo albums with maps
+  - Deployment of photomaps online?